Asbyx/AlifeHFPipeline/README.md

 Everything is saved in `out/<profile>/<config>/`.
 That way you can recover parameters, outputs and videos easily.

 Please, fill free to open an issue to report a bug or make a suggestion !

-# WIP
-- Profile & out downloading and sharing
-- Currently, the outputs of a simulation are used to:
-    1. Make the video
-    2. As inputs for the rewardor, which will need often some preprocessing before.

-    This is not very optimized, the pipeline could, at the same time of the generation of the video, call a rewarder function "preprocess", which would generate and save the preprocessed_outputs for the rewarder.
-- Propose to reload everything from the main menu